 This tests the adoption agency algorithm - when </b> is encountered inside <p>, the browser doesn’t just close <b>.
 Instead, it splits the formatting across the block element boundary.

-We run the same test suite against other Python parsers to compare compliance:
+We run the same test suite against other Python parsers to compare compliance.
+The cross-parser snapshot below used the 1,743 cases available when it was recorded; the current JustHTML gate covers 1,791 enabled cases.

 | Parser | Tests Passed | Compliance | Notes |